Images Depict Mature Plants

 How to Care for Monstera adansonii - Swiss Cheese Vine

-Before you buy a Swiss Cheese Vine Plant, make sure to read about the recommended care instructions to keep this plant healthy and thriving.
+Before you buy a Swiss Cheese Vine Plant, make sure to read the recommended care instructions to keep this plant healthy and thriving for years to come!

 What is the best light for Swiss Cheese Vine Plants?